Whoaa512/starred/README.md

 - [bjesus/pipet](https://github.com/bjesus/pipet) - Swiss-army tool for scraping and extracting data from online assets, made for hackers
 - [yassinebenaid/bunster](https://github.com/yassinebenaid/bunster) - Compile shell scripts to static binaries.
 - [danielmiessler/Fabric](https://github.com/danielmiessler/Fabric) - Fabric is an open-source framework for augmenting humans using AI.
 It provides a modular system for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
 - [hybridgroup/go-haystack](https://github.com/hybridgroup/go-haystack) - Track personal Bluetooth devices via Apple's "Find My" network using OpenHaystack and Macless-Haystack with tools written in Go/TinyGo.
-No Apple hardware required!
+No Apple hardware required! build your own beacon using Xiao-BLE
 - [charlievieth/fastwalk](https://github.com/charlievieth/fastwalk) - Fast directory traversal for Golang
 - [bugst/go-serial](https://github.com/bugst/go-serial) - A cross-platform serial library for go-lang.
 - [thomaspoignant/go-feature-flag](https://github.com/thomaspoignant/go-feature-flag) - GO Feature Flag is a simple, complete and lightweight self-hosted cloud native feature flag solution 100% Open Source — built on OpenFeature 🎛️